dmitri-anishchuk/sq-dbsync/README.md

 * `timestamp` The column to treat as a timestamp.
 Must be a member of the `:columns` option. (default: select `updated_at` or `created_at`, in that order)
+* `timestamp_in_millis` Boolean specifying whether or not the column being treated as a timestamp is in milliseconds (MySQL datetime when set to false and by default).

 ### Handling Deletes